al1brn/geonodes/docs/api/Simulation.md

 The repulsion is base on the vector between the particle and its nearest neighbor.
 The acceleration is computed with the formula: ``` a = intensity * distance**(-exponent) ```

-To avoid division by zero, distance is minimized by the argument distance_min.
+To avoid division by zero, distance is minimized by the argument d_min.
 The repulsion is null when the distance is greater thant d_max

 The function returned by this method can be used as an argument in a simulation zone creation method: